The WWF is run at a local level by the following offices...

 The European Union is the largest seafood market in the world, importing around 70% of its seafood.
 Due to its very nature, IUU fishing is invisible to regulations and policies in place to protect marine life from harmful fishing methods and from overfishing.
 This also means that IUU fishing is poorly accounted for when governments evaluate the fishing industry’s impact on the ocean and when planning the allowable quantity of fish to be caught in future years.

 IUU fishing practices have dire consequences for multiple stakeholders in achieving sustainable fisheries and a sustainable blue economy, including coastal communities in less developed countries outside the EU that rely on the ocean for their livelihoods, as well as for large- and small-scale fishers that abide by the rules but lose out when there are no fish left.
-The biggest impact the EU can have to eliminate IUU fishing is to fully implement its zero tolerance approach and prevent the import and sale of illegal seafood products in its market.
+The biggest impacts the EU can make to eliminate IUU fishing are to fully implement its zero tolerance approach, prevent the import and sale of illegal seafood products in its market, and ensure that no EU citizen participates in or benefits from IUU fishing activities.

 What WWF is doing